Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Experimental Design

-To evaluate SOLMs performance, we select the baselines by conducting a literature review of relevant papers published in SE venues.
-From this, we find the following methods for evaluation: \textbf{LANCE}~\cite{mastropaoloUsingDeepLearning2022}, \textbf{LEONID}~\cite{mastropaolo2024log}, \textbf{UniLog}~\cite{xu2024unilog}, and \textbf{FastLog}~\cite{xie2024fastlog}.
-Additionally, we examine several LLM baselines, including general-purpose LLMs (\textbf{Claude3.7-sonnet}, \textbf{GPT4o}, \textbf{LLaMA3.1-405b}), and a code-specific LLM (\textbf{Deepseek-coder-v3}).
 In relation to the methodologies for prompting, we derive our approach from the study~\cite{gao2024search} and incorporate four different strategies: instruction prompting (\textbf{base}), in-context learning (\textbf{ICL}), retrieval-augmented generation (\textbf{RAG}) and chain of thought (\textbf{CoT}).
 The instruction prompting strategy involves directly prompting LLMs to generate logging statements using identical inputs as those provided to SOLMs, without any supplementary data.
 The ICL approach consists of providing one random example before the main query to assist the model in grasping the nature of the task more effectively.
-In the RAG approach, rather than selecting example randomly, we retrieve precise examples from the valid dataset to accommodate various input samples.
-We specifically employ the BM25 algorithm to identify the case within the valid dataset that most closely resembles the query sample in terms of similarity.
+In the RAG approach, we enhance the prompt by providing the most similar example to guide the model.
+Instead of selecting an example randomly as in ICL, we retrieve the most similar instance from our validation set to serve as a one-shot demonstration.
+This process leverages the validation set as a dedicated knowledge pool.
+Specifically, for each input sample from the test set, we employ the BM25 algorithm~\cite{robertson2009probabilistic} to identify and retrieve the single most similar code snippet from the validation set.
+This retrieved example is then prepended to the main query within the prompt.
+Finally, for the CoT strategy, we employ a zero-shot approach that explicitly instructs the model to "reason step-by-step" about the purpose, placement, content, and level of the logging statement before providing the final code output.
 The details of the prompts are shown in Figure~\ref{fig:prompt}.